-- 1.1 The Annual Audit Plan 2016-17 for the Joint Board is submitted for Members' information.
-The Plan outlines Audit Scotland's planned activities in their audit of the 2016-17 financial year. - 1.2 The Annual Audit Plan 2016-17 includes a section on Audit Issues and Risks.
-Within this section Audit Scotland have identified a risk of "Management override of controls".
-This risk is being included in the audit plans of all bodies which Audit Scotland are working with in light of updated international standards on auditing.
-The inclusion of this risk is not a reflection of increased risk within Renfrewshire Valuation Joint Board.
-Audit Scotland has confirmed that they have not found any issues on this in previous years.
+- 1.1 The Annual Audit Plan 2016-17 for the Joint Committee is submitted for Members' information.
+The Plan outlines Audit Scotland's planned activities in their audit of the 2016-17 financial year. - 1.2 The Senior Audit Manager from Audit Scotland, Mark Ferris, will attend and present the Annual Audit Plan 2016-17.